-0 points.
+1 point.
+Unsatisfactory participation.
+Present but not engaged in class.
+0 point.
 Absent without reasonable cause with no make-up session and assignment.

 At the instructor's discretion, discussion points may be deducted for students who make in-class comments that are deemed inappropriate or disrespectful of other classmate's input.